MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials.md

   - Use adaptive scope policies to dynamically target your retention label policies to locations, with no limit on how many locations are included
   - Get full content lifecycle support, including the ability to perform disposition review on contents before they are permanently deleted at the end

-  For more information on the full range of feature for Microsoft Records Management, please see [Learn more about Records Management](records-management.md)
+  For more information on the full range of feature for Microsoft Records Management, [Learn more about Records Management](records-management.md)